xapian/xapian-gsoc-proposal/proposal.rst

 FILLME

-**Do you have previous experience with Free Software and Open Source other than Xapian?**
+**Tell us about any previous experience with Free Software and Open Source other than Xapian.**

 FILLME